bytebyanjalii/Travel-Diary-App/README.md

 Whether you’re exploring the Alps 🏔️, strolling through Paris 🗼, wandering deserts 🏜️, or relaxing on tropical beaches 🏝️ — this app is your digital scrapbook for memories. 🌟

-Start preserving your wanderlust — one destination at a time. 🗺️🛫💬 Let your story unfold, beautifully. 📚💫🌈
+Start preserving your wanderlust — one destination at a time. 🗺️🛫💬 Let your story unfold beautifully. 📚💫🌈